StevenR152/AWS-Exercise-Frontend-on-S3/README.md

 Let's get started:

 1) Create a [GitHub](https://github.com) repository containing a hello world [html](https://www.w3schools.com/html/html_basic.asp) file (optional: that links a [css](https://www.w3schools.com/css/default.asp) file to change font size).
-2) Use [terraform](https://www.terraform.io/) to create a [AWS](https://aws.amazon.com/) S3 storage bucket that will hold the website's files.
+2) Use the AWS Management Console to create a [AWS](https://aws.amazon.com/) S3 storage bucket that will hold the website's files.
 3) Use [Circleci](https://circleci.com/signup/) to deploy all code changes to the S3 storage bucket when changed.
 Use the docs to understand [Circleci](https://circleci.com/) then the [example](https://github.com/codersuk/ludum-dare-44/blob/master/.circleci/config.yml) might help you deploy your website to your S3 bucket.
-4) Update the [terraform](https://www.terraform.io/) to add a policy making the bucket publicly accessible.
+4) Update your S3 bucket in amazon to add a policy making the bucket publicly accessible.
 Don't forget to attach the bucket to the policy.
 You can browse the AWS Management Console S3 service to see the Policy is on the bucket.
 5) View the [html](https://www.w3schools.com/html/html_basic.asp) file using the public url which is found on the html files properties tab (visible within the [aws](https://aws.amazon.com/) user interface).
 6) Commit and push changes to the repository that makes the webpage contain different content or link in a [css](https://www.w3schools.com/css/default.asp) file to style the page.